pavel-pasechnik/local_certificateimport/README.md

 - 📝 One-click CSV template download so column order and sample data are ready.
 - 🎯 Pick the destination certificate template from a dropdown instead of memorising template IDs.
 - 🔢 Certificate numbers are generated automatically by the official `tool_certificate` component, so the CSV `code` column can stay empty.
-- 📁 Automatically extracts PDFs, creates missing records in `tool_certificate_issues`, and stores files via the Moodle file API.
+- 📁 Automatically extracts PDFs, converts them to JPEG backgrounds, and stores the images via the Moodle file API (no original PDFs kept).
-- 🔁 Idempotent: updates existing issues (code/time) and replaces stored PDFs when needed.
-- 📊 Generates an import report showing *User → Code → Status* with “Imported / File not found / Error”.
+- 🔁 Issues are created via the standard `tool_certificate` API during the “Register certificates” step, so numbering, notifications, and reports stay native.
+- ⏱️ Batches decouple the heavy ZIP import from the registration phase, so you can prepare multiple uploads and trigger issuance when ready.
+- 📊 Built-in report lists every imported certificate with filtering (template/user/status/date), pagination, CSV export, and the ability to reissue revoked entries in bulk.
 - 🔐 Respects the dedicated capability `local/certificateimport:import` so you can delegate the task without giving full site admin access.

 ---